thesovereignrepo/The-Sovereign-Repository/01-Desktop/02-Intermediate/Fedora.md

     sudo apt install keepassxc
     ```

 2. Now launch KeePassXC via the applications menus to get started with 2FA, username & password management, and so much more!
-Don't forget to backup your database file in a safe place and make multiple backups.
+Make sure to **create regular backups** of your KeepassXC database .kdbx file!
+Avoid using Google or Apple cloud for data backups.

 <br/>

 ## Continue Your Training

 Continue to the [Advanced Section](https://github.com/thesovereignrepo/The-Sovereign-Repository/tree/master/01-Desktop/03-Advanced) to learn about a more security and privacy focused operating system.

+See something out of date, a broken link, or have a better idea?
+Please go [Open An Issue](https://github.com/thesovereignrepo/The-Sovereign-Repository/issues) on our Github and let us know!